In soil we trust. Farming must not only be sustainable; it has to be regenerative.

 Raising animals this way is not the cheapest method.
 Our way is, however, the right way for the sake of our animals, our environment, and for the people who eat our products.
 Stewardship of our farm is not a passing fancy; it is a lifestyle decision and a core value of our family.
 We continuously strive to improve our land stewardship.

-We are proud to be the largest USDA Certified Organic farm in Georgia.
 Our animals are processed in USDA-inspected abattoirs that we built here on our farm, and they are zero-waste facilities.
 All animal remains are composted on our farm and used as organic fertilizers for our pastures.
-We have a small-scale Organic vegetable farm on our property that grows more than 40 varieties of heritage vegetables, fruits and nuts.
+We have a small-scale Organic vegetable farm on our property that grows more than 40 varieties of heritage vegetables, fruits, and nuts.
 About 20% of our plants' energy needs are met by solar panels.

 White Oak Pastures received the Governor’s Award for Environmental Stewardship in 2011, The University of Georgia’s Award of Excellence in 2008, named the Most Respected Business Leader in Georgia, received the Growing Green Award in 2014, and the Georgia Organics Land Steward Award in 2016.
 Also in 2016, White Oak Pastures became one of 23 global Savory Hubs.